mqAncientHistory/cityOfRome/_posts/2018-10-16-Theatre-of-Pompey.md

 <p>The Curia of Pompey was located at the eastern end of the <em>quadriportico</em> (<em>figs.</em> <em>2</em> &amp; <em>8</em>).
 It is thought that the space would have been able to accommodate 600 senators as well as visitors.
 Plutarch tells us that it was structurally incorporated into the <em>quadriportico</em> itself, and that it housed a statue of Pompey <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Plutarch/Lives/Brutus*.html#14">(Plut. <em>Brut</em>.
 14)</a>.</p>

 {% include lightbox.html
-caption="*Figure 8.* A visual reconstruction of the Curia of Pompey as seen from inside the quadriportico, a derivative work by [Amadscientist (2012)](https://commons.wikimedia.org/wiki/File:Theatre_of_Pompey_highlighted_diagram.png) of an oringal 3D model by Lasha Tskhondia, used under CC BY-SA 3." image="Ewan/fig8-curia.jpg" width="1896" height="932" %}
+caption="*Figure 8.* A visual reconstruction of the Curia of Pompey as seen from inside the quadriportico, a derivative work by [Amadscientist](https://commons.wikimedia.org/wiki/File:Theatre_of_Pompey_highlighted_diagram.png) of an oringal 3D model by Lasha Tskhondia, used under CC BY-SA 3." image="Ewan/fig8-curia.jpg" width="1896" height="932" %}